 - Start investing gradually.
 Whatever your approach, if you’re new to forex then you should always start small.
 If you’ve got £1,000 to invest, then start by trading with just £200 of it.
 That way you can learn from your mistakes and keep adding more over time as you have more experience in the markets.

-It’s important to bear in mind that these two approaches aren’t mutually exclusive: you can invest some of your money for the long term and also set aside some to use to place regular trades.
+It’s important to bear in mind that these two approaches aren’t mutually exclusive and the best way to invest in forex can include part of each: you can invest some of your money for the long term and also set aside some to use to place regular trades.

 For both approaches you’ll want to keep on top of the latest forex trading news and create a strategy that allows you to manage your forex investments with a cool head.
-Keep reading to find out the different ways you can invest in forex, and the different currency pairs available.
+Keep reading to find out more about these approaches, and the different currency pairs available.

 What to invest in, and ways to invest